Astrra/CosmoCloud_API/readme.md

 ## Testing

+**Note- For testing purposes I have already added a MongoDB cluster string int the project files.**

 To test the project, follow these steps:

 1. Once the application is running locally, you can access the API documentation by visiting the url shown in the terminal or command prompt suffixed with /docs.
 For example, if the application is running on http://localhost:8000, you can access the API documentation at http://localhost:8000/docs.